AckerlyXu/heima/articles/sql-database/sql-database-technical-overview.md

 For many businesses and applications, being able to create single databases and dial performance up or down on demand is enough, especially if usage patterns are relatively predictable.
 But if you have unpredictable usage patterns, it can make it hard to manage costs and your business model.
 [Elastic pools](sql-database-elastic-pool.md) are designed to solve this problem.
 The concept is simple.
 You allocate performance resources to a pool rather than an individual database, and pay for the collective performance resources of the pool rather than for single database performance.
    ![elastic pools](./media/sql-database-what-is-a-dtu/sqldb_elastic_pools.png)

-With elastic pools, you don't need to focus on dialing database performance up and down as demand for resources fluctuates.
+With elastic pools, you don’t need to focus on dialing database performance up and down as demand for resources fluctuates.
 The pooled databases consume the performance resources of the elastic pool as needed.
-Pooled databases consume but don't exceed the limits of the pool, so your cost remains predictable even if individual database usage doesn't.
-What's more, you can [add and remove databases to the pool](sql-database-elastic-pool-manage-portal.md), scaling your app from a handful of databases to thousands, all within a budget that you control.
+Pooled databases consume but don’t exceed the limits of the pool, so your cost remains predictable even if individual database usage doesn’t.
+What’s more, you can [add and remove databases to the pool](sql-database-elastic-pool-manage-portal.md), scaling your app from a handful of databases to thousands, all within a budget that you control.
 You can also control the minimum and maximum resources available to databases in the pool to ensure that no database in the pool uses all the pool resources and that every pooled database has a guaranteed minimum amount of resources.
 To learn more about design patterns for SaaS applications using elastic pools, see [Design Patterns for Multi-tenant SaaS Applications with SQL Database](sql-database-design-patterns-multi-tenancy-saas-applications.md).

 ### Blend single databases with pooled databases